prajwalkk/cloud-simulations/README.md

 ```
 sbt clean compile run
 ```
 **Note**: There are 4 main classes in the project.
 These contain 4 different simulations.
-This will be shown when you run the `clean compile *` commands
+This will be shown when you run the `clean compile *` commands.
+Run the appropriate main programs from 2 to 6.
+(1 was just an exampleSimulation)

 #### Details
 1. `ExampleSim` is a generic example project to just get a hang of Scala.
 It need not be tested.
 1. `Simulation[1 - 4]` are basic simulations.
 All simulate an IaaS system with different policies for VMAllocation (Time / SpaceShared).
-1 and 2 have simple datacenter and 3 has Network datacenter.
+1 and 2 have simple datacenter and 3 and 4 has Network datacenter.
 1. `Simulation5` simulates a scenario with 3 datacenters.
 Each as SaaS, PaaS, IaaS.

 #### Basic Program Flow